-It unites many traditions and supports your own thinking, eventually.
-Besides, it is rather easy to master.
+- unites many traditions and supports your own thinking, eventually.
+It should be rather easy to master too.

 THE "Get Tao" icon heads a hundred chapter essays and more on the Gold Scales.
 Where you come across it, a summary of such an essay is usually further down there too.
 I recommend taking a look into the summary first.
 It may help you relate to the material somewhat, or whet your appetite.
 No matter what, you can save yourself time by glancing through the summary and the headings of the "Get Tao" chapter.
 The summary also suggests how to make practical use of the chapter content; there may be several options for each chapter, if you learn the details of the "trade".